 But misconceptions may arise.
 Google may mistake one element for another and incorrectly index the file.
 Besides, proper image names remain a top SEO trick to include keywords and improve the rankings.

 Help website crawlers comprehend your image.
 Replace the standard IMG_5839 name to better reflect your topic.
 Let’s assume you write about home decor and place a picture of a bath.
 Give it a descriptive name, such as a “freestanding-bathtub-installed-in-a-penthouse”.

 It may be similar to an alt text.
 The informative name ensures your image appears on the image search results page, which will drive traffic to your site.
 If you sell similar products, name them “dress-1”, “dress-2”, or give them an identifier, such as “forest-green-dress-with-sleeves”.
 Mytheresa overlooks this trick as you can observe it below.

 You may have heard of structured data in the context of Google web search.
 It revolves around rich results and looks like this:

 Reach snippets present the information upfront, allowing users to study the product from SERPs (search engine result pages):

 According to Google, structured data will barely boost your website positions.
 Nevertheless, reach snippets are likely to cause more clicks and traffic.
 So you should consider incorporating structured data into your pages.

 Schema markup, another term for structured data, also aids in image SEO.
-By adding it, you can display extended information under the photo, such as reviews, price, delivery terms, etc. Images also get a special badge, such as a recipe or product.
-These elements illustrate the page’s purpose and send the better-targeted visitors to your store, boosting the probability of conversion.
+Adding it allows you to display extended information under the photo, such as reviews, price, delivery terms, etc. Images also get a special badge, such as a recipe or product.
+These elements illustrate the page’s purpose and send better-targeted visitors to your store, boosting the probability of conversion.